Grenfell Tower fire: United Kingdom

-The Department for Communities and Local Government (DCLG) commissioned tests on how various cladding systems fared in a fire.
+The DCLG commissioned tests on how various cladding systems fared in a fire.
 Seven combinations were tested, and six deemed dangerous.
 It reported in August 2017 that there were 228 buildings in the United Kingdom cladded using these methods.
 There are no existing buildings in the UK using the one combination deemed safe, but it could be used to reclad all the buildings that are currently using the other combinations.
 These findings will be used to help revise the Building Regulations.

 On 18 December 2017, Hackitt published her initial report.
 She described the entire building regulatory system as "not fit for purpose" and made interim recommendations for significant change.
 The final report was published on 17 May 2018, outlining a number of key failings and recommendations.
 The report did not recommend a ban on the use of combustible cladding on high rise buildings and Hackitt did say that she would support the government if it was to attempt to legislate a ban.
 Recommendations will be reconsidered after the conclusion of the public inquiry.
 The government is consulting on a possible ban on combustible materials.
 It is unclear if this applies only to cladding or to insulation as well.